dntoll/1DV608/Assignments/Assignment_2/README.md

 Your solution will/may be shared with other students after the deadline.

-Examiner sets the degree using the following guidance.
+Examiner sets the degree using the following:
  * Requirement fulfillment
  * Code quality
  * MVC implementation

+The degree

 ###The set of minimum requirements for approved is:
 * Solution has been submitted before the deadline